 The Premier has announced the establishment of the Port Adelaide Renewal Steering Committee to ensure locals have a voice and are fully informed about the planning process and all other aspects of the Port Adelaide Renewal.
 More

-The South Australian Aviation Museum at Port Adelaide is one of only six organisations nationwide to receive a retired F-111 fighter jet to display from the Federal Government.
+The South Australian Aviation Museum at Port Adelaide is one of only six organisations nationwide to receive a retired F-111 fighter jet to display from the former Labor Government.

 "It is fantastic news that an iconic F-111 Fighter Jet will be housed right here in Port Adelaide," Federal Member for Port Adelaide Mark Butler said.